Jaime M. Guidry Auvil, Ph.D.

-Dr. Jaime M. Guidry Auvil serves as the Director of the Office of Data Sharing (ODS) at NCI.
-In her role, Dr. Guidry Auvil leads NCI’s approach to the development and implementation of data sharing and public access policies to enhance NCI’s mission.
-She advises NCI programs and leadership on cancer data policy matters of significance to the Institute, the research community, and the public.
-These matters range widely on issues that include data organization, management, access, and sharing of NCI-supported research.
-Dr. Guidry Auvil serves on a number of advisory committees across NIH, federal agencies, and international organizations, including her current role as co-lead of the Data Use and Research Identity (DURI) workstream for the Global Alliance for Genomics and Health (GA4GH).
+As the director of NCI’s Office of Data Sharing, my team and I lead NCI’s approach to the development and implementation of data sharing and public access policies to NCI’s mission.
+To better advise NCI programs and leadership on cancer data policy matters that are significant to the larger research community, I serve on several NIH, federal, and international advisory committees.
+Currently, I am the co-lead of the Data Use and Research Identity (DURI) workstream for the Global Alliance for Genomics and Health (GA4GH).

-- Gabriella Miller Kids First Data Access Committee
+- Leadership Team for the Gabriella Miller Kids First Research Program, NIH

 - Scientific Projects Manager at NCI’s Office of Cancer Genomics, Kelly Government Solutions